-16 The scope and purpose of this Standard are discussed in 1.1 and 1.2.
+The scope and purpose of this Standard are discussed in 1.1 and 1.2.

-1.1 Scope
+17 1.1 Scope

-- 18 This Standard defines World Wide Web Consortium (W3C) Extensible Markup Language (XML) structure - 19 and constraints on the contents of XML 1.1 documents that can be used to represent extensible event - 20 stream (XES) instances.
-A XES instance corresponds to a file-based event log or a formatted event stream - 21 that can be used to transfer event-driven data in a transparent manner from a first site to a second site. - 22 23 Typically, the first site will be the site generating this event-driven data (for example, workflow systems, - case handling systems, procurement systems, devices like wafer steppers and X-ray machines, and - 24 hospitals) while the second site will be the site analyzing this data (for example, by data scientists and/or - advanced software systems).
+- 18 This Standard defines World Wide Web Consortium (W3C) Extensible Markup Language (XML) structure - and constraints on the contents of XML 1.1 documents that can be used to represent extensible event - stream (XES) instances.
+A XES instance corresponds to a file-based event log or a formatted event stream - 21 that can be used to transfer event-driven data in a unified and extensible manner from a first site to a second - site.
+Typically, the first site will be the site generating this event-driven data (for example, workflow - systems, case handling systems, procurement systems, devices like wafer steppers and X-ray machines, and - hospitals) while the second site will be the site analyzing this data (for example, by data scientists and/or - advanced software systems). - 26 To transfer event-driven data in a unified manner, this Standard includes a W3C XML Schema describing - 27 the structure of a XES instance.
+To transfer this data in an extensible manner, this Standard also includes a - W3C XML Schema describing the structure of an extension to such a XES instance.
+Basically, such an - 29 extension provides semantics to the structure as prescribed by the XES instance.
+Finally, this Standard - includes a basic collection of such extensions.

-26 1.2 Purpose
+1.2 Purpose

-- 27 The purpose of this Standard is to provide a generally-acknowledged format for the interchange of event - 28 data between tools and applications domains.
-As such, this Standard aims to fix the syntax and the

-- 1 semantics of the event data which, for example, is being transferred from the site generating this data to the - 2 site analyzing this data.
-As a result of this Standard, if the event data is transferred using the syntax as - described by this Standard, its semantics will be well-understood and clear at both sites.
+- 2 The purpose of this Standard is to provide a generally-acknowledged Extensible Markup Language (XML) - 3 format for the interchange of event data between information systems in many applications domains on the - 4 one hand and analysis tools for such data on the other hand.
+As such, this Standard aims to fix the syntax - 5 and the semantics of the event data which, for example, is being transferred from the site generating this - 6 data to the site analyzing this data.
+As a result of this Standard, if the event data is transferred using the - syntax as described by this Standard, its semantics will be well-understood and clear at both sites.

-4 2.
-Normative references
+2. Normative references

-- 5 The following referenced documents are indispensable for the application of this document (i.e., they must - 6 be understood and used, so each referenced document is cited in text and its relationship to this document is - 7 explained).
+- 9 The following referenced documents are indispensable for the application of this document (i.e., they must - 10 be understood and used, so each referenced document is cited in text and its relationship to this document is - 11 explained).
 For dated references, only the edition cited applies.
-For undated references, the latest edition of - 8 the referenced document (including any amendments or corrigenda) applies. - 9 ISO 639-1, Code for the Representation of Names of Languages-Part 1: Alpha-2 code. - ISO 639-2, Codes for the Representation of Names of Languages-Part 2: Alpha-3 code. - 11 ISO 4217:2008, Codes for the Representation of Currencies and Funds. - 12 ISO/IEC 9834-8:2014, Information technology-Procedures for the operation of object identifier - registration authorities-Part 8: Generation of universally unique identifiers (UUIDs) and their use - in object identifiers. - 15 W3C Recommendation (28 October 2004), XML Schema Part 1: Structures, Second Edition. - W3C Recommendation (28 October 2004), XML Schema Part 2: Datatypes, Second Edition. - W3C Recommendation (4 February 2004), Namespaces in XML 1.1.
+For undated references, the latest edition of - 12 the referenced document (including any amendments or corrigenda) applies. - 13 ISO 639-1, Code for the Representation of Names of Languages-Part 1: Alpha-2 code. - 14 ISO 639-2, Codes for the Representation of Names of Languages-Part 2: Alpha-3 code. - 15 ISO 4217:2008, Codes for the Representation of Currencies and Funds. - 16 ISO 8601, Data elements and interchange formats - Information interchange - Representation of - 17 dates and times. - 18 W3C Recommendation (28 October 2004), XML Schema Part 1: Structures, Second Edition. - 19 W3C Recommendation (28 October 2004), XML Schema Part 2: Datatypes, Second Edition.

-18 3.
+20 3.
 Definitions

-- 19 For the purposes of this document, the following terms and definitions apply.
-The IEEE Standards - 20 Dictionary Online should be consulted for terms not defined in this clause.
-1 - 21 component: A XES element that may contain XES attributes, that is, a log, a trace, an event, or an - 22 attribute.
+- 21 For the purposes of this document, the following terms and definitions apply.
+The IEEE Standards - 22 Dictionary Online should be consulted for terms not defined in this clause.
+1 - 23 component: A XES element that may contain XES attributes, that is, a log, a trace, an event, or an - 24 attribute.

-23 4.
+25 4.
 XES metadata structure

-4.1 Hierarchical components
+26 4.1 Hierarchical components

-25 4.1.1 Log component
+27 4.1.1 Log component